Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 ## Loop Styles

 If this syntax accomplishes the same thing, which `for` loop style should we prefer?
-It is always up to the developer, but most Python developers prefer having keys and values available and iterating with `.items()`.
+It is always up to the developer, but usually we'll prefer having keys and values available and iterating with `.items()`.

 ### !end-callout

 ## Iterating With `.keys()` or `.values()`

-Dictionaries have a method `.keys()`, which returns a list of every key in the dictionary.

-If we wanted to iterate over all the keys in a dictionary, we could call `.keys()` on it, and then iterate over it as an array.
+Similar to the `items` method, dictionaries also have a `keys` method to explicitly retrieve the dictionary keys, and a `values` method for retrieving the dictionary values.

+While we have seen that we can iterate over the dictionary keys by leaving off the `.items()` method call from our `for` loop, we can accomplish the same thing by explicitly calling the `keys` method.
+This `keys` method is most commonly used for iteration, but we can also use it as a source of data for creating a list of the keys.

+Calling the `keys` method, is performed as for the `items` method.
+We use a `.` between the object and the method name, and follow the name with `()`, resulting in `.keys()`.
+We can then iterate as usual.

 Consider this example: